 Please contact us if you cannot find an answer to your query here.

-Candidates for our LLB course who are studying A levels are required to have grades A*AA.
-IB applicants must have an overall grade of 36 with 18 points from three Higher Level subjects.
-For more information see our Entry Requirements pages.
+Candidates who are studying A levels are required to have grades A*AA for most of our LLB programmes, apart from LLB Law and Politics where we require AAA.
+IB applicants must have an overall grade of 36 points overall with 666 points from three Higher Level subjects.
+LLB Senior Status candidates are required to have an Upper Second Class Bachelor’s Degree.
+For more information see our Entry Requirements page.

 Applicants from overseas can find country specific requirements on our international admissions pages.